Private Limited Company Registration in India

-A Comprehensive Guide to Private Limited Company Registration or Incorporation in India!
+A Comprehensive Guide to Private Limited Company Registration and Incorporation in India!
 Features, Cost, Documents, Process etc – Everything Explained

 Private Limited Company is the most preferred and popular type of corporate legal entity by entrepreneurs in India.
 Private Limited Company registration is governed by the Ministry of Corporate Affairs (mca.gov.in), Companies Act, 2013 and the Companies Incorporation Rules, 2014.